ogmini/Notepad-Tabstate-Buffer/README.md

 > WORK IN PROGRESS

- - When do 0.bin and 1.bin get created?
+ - When/Why do 0.bin and 1.bin get created?
- - Why do 0.bin and 1.bin get created?
+ - When/Why do 0.bin and 1.bin get deleted?
  - What causes a flush of the Unsaved Buffer?

 ## File Format